benzblahblah/seen-that-car/README.md

 ## Features:
 ### View feed

   Users can view other users' post.
-They can also interact with the post; click like or dislike, or comment under the post.
+They can also interact with the post; click like.

 ### Taking photos and videos

-  Users can upload photographs and short videos.
+  Users can upload photographs.

 ### Explore

-  Users can see photos or videos that have been taken at their nearby location or via search.
+  Users can see photos that have been taken at their nearby location or via search.
 Filters can be set to

   accommodate to the user's liking.

-### View vehicle profile
+### Garage history

-  Users can look at its information; how many pictures or videos it has been taken, how many likes and dislikes, etc.
+  Users can look at its information; how many pictures it has been taken, how many likes, etc.

 ## Work Cycle:

   ### Cycle 1

-  * Taking photos and short videos and submit post
+  * Taking photos and submit post
   * User profile

   ### Cycle 2

-  * Explore function with filters
+  * Feeds Function

   ### Cycle 3

-  * User interaction with the post: like, dislike, comment
+  * User interaction with the post: Like
-  * Connect with Facebook
+  * Authentication with Facebook or Google Account
-  * Vehicle profile
+  * Garage History

 ## Known issues and bugs:
-* Camera function can work on Android but not in iOS yet
-* User Interface Design from Creator Ionic Version 1 was not compatible with the ionicframework version 3.x +
+* Deployed only in Android